-The Kentucky Board of Education (KBE) already approved \$366M in annual KY K-12 education technology needs as part of the FY2018-FY2024 Kentucky Education Technology System (KETS) Master Plan.
-Since 1992, the KBE is requested and required to annually approve the use of KETS funds (i.e., \$15.4M for SY 2020-2021) as one of the annual funding sources to help address the annual KY K-12 education technology needs.
-There is another \$315M in annual funding sources beyond the KETS funds that also help address that \$366M in annual need that are provided as an attachment to this staff note for informational purposes only and this does not need or require KBE approval.
+The KBE has already approved \$366M in annual KY K-12 education technology needs as part of the SY 2018-2024 Kentucky Education Technology System (KETS) Master Plan.
+Since 1992, the KBE is requested and required to annually approve the use of KETS funds (i.e., \$15.4M for SY 2021-2022) as one of the annual funding sources to help address the annual KY K-12 education technology needs.
+There is another \$341.3M in annual funding sources beyond the \$15.4M KETS funds that also help address that \$366M in annual need that are provided as an attachment to this staff note for informational purposes only and this \$341.3M does not need or require KBE approval.
+Since 1992, the KBE is requested and required to annually approve the use of KETS funds (i.e., \$15.4M for SY 2021-2022) as one of the annual funding sources to help address the annual KY K-12 education technology needs.
+There is another \$341.3M in annual funding sources beyond the \$15.4M KETS funds that also help address that \$366M in annual need that are provided as an attachment to this staff note for informational purposes only and this \$341.3M does not need or require KBE approval.